Early Anishinaabe Serving Bowl

 An early Great Lakes Anishinaabe carved serving bowl in original surface.

-A small section of tree bark has been left on the exterior, likely due to producing a bowl from a 23" thick tree and being of a certain capacitive size while maintaining the required thickness to preserve structural integrity.
+A small section of tree bark remains on the exterior due to producing a bowl from a 23" thick tree and being of a certain capacitive size while maintaining the required thickness to preserve structural integrity.

-Other surviving examples with flat rims and sharply tapered bodies identical in manufacture survive in the National Museum of the American Indian, collected directly from reservations or by field work by notable anthropologists and coming directly from Ansishinaabe specific tribal areas.
+Another surviving example with a flat rim and sharply tapered body is identical in manufacture and survives in the National Museum of the American Indian, collected directly from reservation by notable anthropologist Fredrick Johnson and coming directly from Ansishinaabe tribal areas during one of his several Heye Foundation sponsored trips to Canada.